opensearch-project/.github/TRIAGING.md

 No. Due to the sensitive nature of security vulnerabilities, please report all potential vulnerabilities directly by following the steps outlined in [SECURITY.md](https://github.com/opensearch-project/.github/blob/main/SECURITY.md).
 Do not create security issues on GitHub.

+### What does an issue comment that says `[Catch All Triage - [1](...), [2](...)]` mean?

+This means the issue was flagged as untriaged for more than 2 weeks during "catch all" triage.
+The GitHub profiles of the community members attending are linked as `[1]`, `[2]`, etc. The issue was quickly reviewed for validity and urgency, the "untriaged" label was removed, and this comment was added.

+If you are a community member contributing to a repo that received this comment, please step up to establish a regular triage and avoid seeing the issue in the "catch all" one.

 ### Who should I contact if I have further questions?

 We recommend using the [forum](https://forum.opensearch.org/) or [public Slack](https://opensearch.org/slack.html).